autopi-io/documentation/docs/cloud/fleet/Device_Install_Procedure.md

 Templates are customizable to make as many or as few changes to the devices as needed if you are interested in learning more about how to create templates you can read more about here: [Templates](/cloud/fleet/templates.md)

-## Update devices and clear pending syncs from fleet mangement.
+## Update Devices and Clear Pending Syncs From Fleet Management.

 1. Login to your fleet management cloud service such as cloud.autopi.io